godotengine/godot-docs/tutorials/3d/introduction.rst

 ------------------

 There are two pipelines to import 3D models in Godot.
-The first and most common one is through the [[Import 3D]] importer, which allows to import entire scenes (just as they look in the DCC), including animation, skeletal rigs, blend shapes, etc.
+The first and most common one is through the :ref:`doc_importing_3d_scenes` importer, which allows to import entire scenes (just as they look in the DCC), including animation, skeletal rigs, blend shapes, etc.

-The second pipeline is through the [[Import Meshes]] importer.
+The second pipeline is through the :ref:`doc_importing_3d_meshes` importer.
 This second method allows importing simple .OBJ files as mesh resources, which can be then put inside a
 `MeshInstance <https://github.com/okamstudio/godot/wiki/class_meshinstance>`__